d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 ## Dynamic Programming in Hidden Markov Models

-This section serves to illustrate the dynamic programming problem.
+This subsection serves to illustrate the dynamic programming problem.
 The specific technical details do not matter for understanding the deep learning models but they help in motivating why one might use deep learning and why one might pick specific architectures.

 If we want to solve the problem using probabilistic graphical models we could for instance design a latent variable model as follows.